MT-CTF/capturetheflag/mods/ctf/ctf_map/README.md

 You can take a screenshot easily by doing the following:
 1. Press F1 on your keyboard to hide the HUD
 2. Press F2 on your keyboard to hide the chat log
+3. *Optional:* Press R on your keyboard to enable unlimited viewing range if part of the map is not rendered
-3. Try to find a good view that shows most of the map
+4. Try to find a good view that shows most of the map
-4. Press F12 on your keyboard to take a screenshot
+5. Press F12 on your keyboard to take a screenshot
-5. You can find your screenshot inside `\[Minetest folder]/screenshots`
+6. You can find your screenshot inside `\[Minetest folder]/screenshots`

 Crop the screenshot into the aspect ratio mentioned above using a tool of your choice, and put the screenshot inside your exported map's folder.
 It should be named `screenshot.png`.